VIRTUAL WORKSHOP: Beginner Patchwork + Quilting

 In this three-part virtual workshop hosted via Zoom, instructor Diana Rogers will take students on a tour of beginner patchwork, the process of sewing small pieces of fabric together to make a larger composition, and then will cover the basics of assembling, machine quilting and finishing a small quilt!

-Students will learn how to assemble a Ruby Star Society Jelly Rainbow Quilt, including:
+Students will learn how to create and assemble a Ruby Star Society small log cabin style quilt including:

 - Beginner-level patchwork basics